architect/arc.codes.next/src/docs/en/guides/tutorials/using-dependencies-in-your-functions.md

 get /deps
 post /echo
 ```
-Once you have the `.arc` file, you can run `arc create` or `arc init` to scaffold the function folders.
+Once you have the `app.arc` file, you can run `arc create` or `arc init` to scaffold the function folders.
 In each folder we're going to install `@architect/functions`, a runtime helper library.
 Since each function is isolated, we need to create a `package.json` and `npm install` the module we want.

 ```bash
 cd src/http/get-deps